-If you cancel the operation on the day prior to, or of, admission you will be liable for any costs incurred in the set up of the procedure, a bed cancellation charge, the purchase of specific consumables that cannot be used elsewhere or returned to the supplier(s), any other costs incurred that are specifically attributed to your procedure plus an administration fee of £50.
+If you cancel the operation on the day prior to, or of, admission you will be liable for: any costs incurred in the set up of the procedure; a bed cancellation charge; the purchase of specific consumables that cannot be used elsewhere or returned to the supplier(s); any other costs incurred that are specifically attributed to your procedure; and an administration fee of £50.

 Cancellations by you two or more days prior to admission are fully refundable subject to an administration charge of £50.

-Although we try and avoid it where possible, rarely it may be necessary to postpone your operation, for example due to the Consultant being ill.
-If RCHT is forced to cancel your procedure you will given the option of a full refund or accepting a revised date.
+Although we try to avoid it where possible, rarely it may be necessary to postpone your operation, for example due to the Consultant being ill.
+If RCHT is forced to cancel your procedure you will be given the option of a full refund or accepting a revised date.

 In October 2014, the Competition and Markets Authority (the “CMA”) published the Private Healthcare Market Investigation Order 2014 (the “Order”), following its investigation into the private healthcare industry.
 The Order imposed requirements on hospitals offering privately funded care to disclose certain information in relation to referring clinicians (as defined by the Order.
 Full details about the investigation and the Order can be found on the CMA webpage.